Brad-A-M/DataMining/README.md

 # DataMining

-For the synthetic dataset, kmeans.py returns a data frame in the following form when `generateClusters(max_iterations)` is called..
+For the synthetic datasets, db scan and kmeans return a dataframe in the form.

 | polygon   | x              | y              |  cluster  |
 | --------- | -------------- | -------------- | --------- |